ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

 -   The [speedscope](https://www.speedscope.app/) site provides a way to produce navigable *flamegraphs* through a browser, starting from the output of various profilers, and does not require installation.

-# Guide for the Exercise
+# What to do today

-# Things to Do
+# What to do today

 1. Continue working in the `pathtracing` branch;
 2. Implement a function to create an orthonormal basis starting from a normal vector (if in your language it is not easy to return three return values, implement a new `ONB` type);